Clyvara/clyvaraRework/documentation.md

 ### **Anesthesia Careplan**
 - Users can input medical diagnosis information into careplan (be sure to populate all required fields at minimum)
-- once form is filled out, generate AI careplan recommendations to assist treatment/diagnosis
+- Once form is filled out, generate AI careplan recommendations to assist treatment/diagnosis
 ---

 ## 🖥️ Backend (`backend/`)